khaledh75/Privacy-Policy/README.md

 2. Information We Collect
 We may collect the following types of information:
 - Personal Information: When you create an account, we may collect personal information such as your name, email address, and phone number.
+- Phone Number Verification: For safety and accountability, certain actions in the App (such as sending private messages, replying to messages or voice notes, or posting new voice/text notes) require you to provide and verify your phone number.
 - Voice Notes: When you record and post voice notes, we collect and store these recordings.
 - Location Data: We collect your location data to allow you to pin voice notes to specific locations on the map.
 - Chat Data: When using the chat feature, we collect and store the message content, sender ID, timestamps, and full name associated with each message.